ashliblow/WillametteClimate/README.md

 # WillametteClimate

 ## Project Details
-WillametteClimate is a monthly data project from Lookout Eugene–Springfield by Ashli Blow and Michael Zhang.
-The project produces a concise article using rainfall, snowpack, and drought data to track climate conditions in the southern Willamette Valley.
+This repository is part of a climate data project from Lookout Eugene–Springfield by Ashli Blow and Michael Zhang.
+The project produces a monthly concise article using rainfall, snowpack, and drought data to track climate conditions in the southern Willamette Valley.
+This README serves as a guide to standardize how data are collected, processed, and reported for the monthly articles.

 ## Data Sources